gradle/gradle/design-docs/incremental-build.md

   to be built by any task) from the classes directory.
 Or perhaps when a task that contributes to the classes directory is scheduled to run and no history is available for that task, then remove the classes directory and schedule a `classes` task to run.

+## Story: Reporting tasks are incremental wrt the settings of enabled reports only

+- Allow @Nested to be applied to a property that returns a collection.
+- Change TaskReportContainer to return a property that contains only the enabled reports.
+- Mark the report subclasses with the appropriate annotations.
+- Remove the existing properties on TaskReportContainer and FindBugsReportsImpl.

+### Test cases

+- Task is considered up-to-date when the setting of a disabled report is changed.
+- Task is considered out-of-date when a setting on an enabled report is changed.
+- Task is considered out-of-date when the set of enabled reports changes.
+- Task validation is applied to the settings of enabled reports.

 ## Story: Copy task is incremental wrt its input files

 ## Story: Plugin author uses changes to output files to implement incremental task